BESPOKE TRAVEL – TERMS AND CONDITIONS

 CANCELLATIONS & AMENDMENTS

 Travel insurance is strongly recommended to protect you against cancellation penalties and protection against other travel related costs such as medical and baggage expenses whether you are travelling domestic or overseas.
-Please click on the link below to obtain a quote and purchase your Travel Insurance.
+Please contact us to obtain a quote.
+It is important you ensure the travel insurance policy selected is suitable for your needs.
+Pre-existing medical conditions do need to be disclosed when purchasing travel insurance.

 A valid passport is required for your journey; please check your passport is valid for at least 6 months at the completion of travel.
 The name on your airline ticket must be identical to your passport, therefore, please forward a copy of your passport photo/info page by email or fax if I do not already have your passport details.
 Most airlines require this information in your booking prior to departure.
 It is your responsibility to ensure that you hold the correct documentation for your journey.
 Please contact me should you require assistance.